-Procedures for a Graduate Assistantship Application - A graduate student interested in applying for a Graduate Assistantship should:
+Procedures for a Graduate Assistantship Application -

+A graduate student interested in applying for a Graduate Assistantship should:

-- Contact the Graduate Studies office or go to the web site at www.ucmo.edu/graduate for an application. - Complete the Graduate Assistantship Application and forward the completed application to one of the following: the Graduate Studies office, the chair of the department in which assistantship is sought, or the supervisor of the office/area in which assistantship is sought. - Request an official transcript be forwarded to the office/area or department in which the application is submitted. - Request a minimum of three academic references.
-Letters should be mailed directly to the person to whom the application was submitted.
+- Contact the Graduate Studies office or for an online application go to ucmo.edu/graduate. - Complete the Graduate Assistantship Application and forward the completed application to the Graduate Studies office and one of the following: the chair of the department in which assistantship is sought, or the supervisor of the office/area in which assistantship is sought. - Request an official transcript be forwarded to the Graduate Studies office and the department in which the application is submitted. - Request a minimum of three academic references.
+Letters should be mailed directly to the Graduate Studies office.
 Credentials on file in a university placement office may be used as a substitute for the reference letters.